nikitavoloboev/data/focusing/rules.md

 - Add appropriate topics to each repo (languages used, problem space, ..)
 - Use relative links instead of hard wired links (ie `../issues/` refers to issues of repo).
+- Don't append `#readme` to GitHub repos that are not curated lists or simple readmes.

 ## README